violapterinblog/violapterinblog.github.io/_posts/notices/2017-03-17-installing-arch-linux.md

 Nowadays computers often have a large RAM (mine has 4GB), and 2GB of swap memory shall be more than enough.

-First create partition for the root directory except for home.
+Create partition for the root directory except for home.

     (parted) mkpart primary ext4 1MiB 40GiB

-The boot flag shall be set to be true.
+Set the boot flag to be true.

     (parted) set 1 boot on